tedklin/dynamical/README.md

 *This project is still very much a WIP.*

 *DynamiCal* was born out of a desire to solidify concepts learned in an introductory class on systems ([EECS16B @Berkeley](https://inst.eecs.berkeley.edu/~ee16b/sp20/)), with a focus on the controls aspect of the course.
-I plan to extend it to include concepts from other classes in this domain as well when I take them. *DynamiCal* aims to be both educational and applicable, with an intuitive interface and performance-driven design.
+I plan to extend it to include concepts from other classes in this domain as well when I take them.

+*DynamiCal* aims to be both educational and applicable, with an intuitive interface and performance-driven design.
+Specific examples have not been created yet, but the [tests](https://github.com/tedklin/dynamical/tree/master/tests) show basic usage.

 ## References